INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 Ensuring that Chapter Reports are Sent ^TOP

 Each spring you will receive a request from the 2nd Vice President of the Executive Committee to provide a report from your chapter.
 This report should be written and submitted by your student leaders and therefore you should forward this request to them and ensure that they follow through on making the report.
-If your student leaders do not follow through, you may wish to provide the report yourself.
+If your student leaders do not follow through, you should provide the report yourself.
 Chapters can only apply for chapter awards if they have submitted a report.
 These reports are posted on the GTU website and serve as an excellent resource to inspire chapter activities.

 Nominating Students to be Outreach Assistants ^TOP